czhen-zilliz/czhen-zilliz.github.io/source/_posts/zilliverse.md

 #### Let camera moves more smoothly

-If we need move camera from position A to B, we can divide the pocession into a number of pieces, and camera only complete one piece movement in one frame.
+If we need move camera from position A to B, we can divide the process into a number of pieces, and camera only complete one piece movement in one frame.
 Smaller the piece is, more smoothly.

-Besides, we need to change the camera angle to fit the movement, so we can divide the pocession as same as above.
+Besides, we need to change the camera angle to fit the movement, so we can divide the process as same as above.

 ```javascript
 function lookAtObj(camera, object) {